Wednesday, December 11

 WHO Considers Global Emergency Status for Monkeypox Spread in Africa

 World Health Organization Director-General Tedros Adhanom Ghebreyesus announced plans to convene a panel of experts to assess the escalating spread of the monkeypox virus in Africa and determine if it warrants a declaration of a global emergency.
 During a press briefing in Geneva, Tedros highlighted the need for expert advice given the expanding reach of monkeypox cases across multiple African countries beyond the Democratic Republic of Congo.
 Recent reports from the Africa Centers for Disease Control and Prevention revealed a significant rise in monkeypox cases in 10 African nations this year, with the majority concentrated in the Democratic Republic of Congo.
 The Africa CDC noted a notable increase in both cases and fatalities compared to the same period last year.
-In response...
+In response to the sit...

 Decline in US Death Rates Recorded Across All Age Groups in 2022